-Yet another question is when Caremark claims become time barred.
-The timeliness question is especially crucial in Caremark settings, because the purported failure-of-oversight usually occurs over a period of several years.
-The abovementioned Walmart and AmerisourceBergen cases instituted a liberal approach to accrual methods, lookback dates, and equitable tolling, thereby significantly decreasing the chance that Caremark claims will be time-barred.
+Yet another question revolves around when Caremark claims become time barred.
+The issue of timeliness is especially crucial in Caremark settings, because the purported failure of oversight typically occurs over a period of several years.
+The Walmart and AmerisourceBergen cases implemented a liberal approach to accrual methods, lookback dates, and equitable tolling, which significantly reduced the likelihood of Caremark claims being time-barred.

-The next set of questions deals with the scope of oversight duties.
+The next set of questions pertains to the scope of oversight duties.
 McDonald’s clarified that corporate officers have oversight duties too.
-The Article spotlights two important differences between officers’ duties and directors’ duties, which would make claims against the latter more likely to survive than claims against the former.
+This Article highlights two important differences between the duties of officers and directors, which would make claims against the latter more likely to survive than claims against the former.
 A question that remains unanswered is the scope of third-party liability.
-Virtually all the important compliance decisions in large companies are outsourced to some extent to third-party advisors.
+Virtually all the important compliance decisions in large companies are outsourced to third-party advisors to some extent.
 Yet these outside advisors are rarely held accountable for compliance failures.
-The Article explains why even when directors are increasingly held accountable for remaining in the dark about noncompliance, those who were paid to create the information environment for directors are not.
-The reason has to do with the intricacies of aiding-and-abetting doctrine, and how it interacts with Caremark.
-However, the Article points out a couple of seemingly disparate developments in McDonald’s and Walmart that could soon resuscitate aiding-and-abetting claims in Caremark.
-Last but certainly not least among unanswered questions in oversight duties is how to assess causation and remedies.
-Here the Article taps age-old principles in fiduciary law to clarify the elements needed to prove breach, the form of causation that applies, and how to calculate damages when the company profited from lawbreaking.
+The Article explains that directors are increasingly held accountable for having remained ignorant about noncompliance, although those who were paid to create the information environment for directors are not.
+This is attributable in large part to the intricacies of the aiding and abetting doctrine and how it interacts with Caremark.
+However, the Article calls attention to a few seemingly disparate developments in McDonald’s and Walmart that could potentially revive aiding and abetting claims in Caremark.
+Last but certainly not least among the unanswered questions in oversight duties is how to assess causation and remedies.
+Here the Article draws on longstanding fiduciary law principles to clarify the elements required to prove breach, the type of causation that applies, and the method of calculating damages when the company benefitted from violating the law.

-The Article’s final set of contributions comes from evaluating the overall desirability of the resurgence in oversight duty litigation and generating concrete policy implications.
-The main disadvantages are that the revamped mode of oversight duties aggravates the risk of judicial hindsight bias, and disincentivizes corporate investment in remedial measures.
-The main advantages are that it nicely complements the flaws of public enforcement and facilitates market discipline.
-Overall, the evolution of oversight duty is likely to prove socially desirable.
-Still, there remain areas for feasible improvement.
-The Article focuses on concrete recommendations regarding how to treat regulatory rent-seeking and how to factor company size when assessing Caremark claims.
+The Article’s final set of contributions lie in both its evaluation of the overall advisability of the resurgence in oversight duty litigation and in its identification of concrete policy implications.
+The main drawbacks are that the revised oversight duties exacerbate the risk of judicial hindsight bias and discourage corporate investment in remedial measures.
+The main advantages are that it effectively addresses the flaws of public enforcement and facilitates market discipline.
+Overall, the evolution of oversight duty is likely to prove socially advantageous.
+However, there are still areas that can be further improved.
+The Article provides specific recommendations for addressing regulatory rent-seeking and for incorporating company size into Caremark claims assessments.